Generalization Guarantees for Multi-item Profit Maximization: Pricing, Auctions, and Randomized Mechanisms: Introduction

-We also provide guarantees for pricing mechanisms using our main theorem.
-These include \emph{item-pricing mechanisms}, also known as \emph{posted-price mechanisms}, where each item has a price and buyers buy their utility-maximizing bundles.
-These mechanisms are prevalent throughout economics and computation (e.g.,~\citep{Feldman15:Combinatorial, Babaioff14:Simple, Cai16:Duality}).
+Our main theorem applies to lotteries, a general representation of randomized mechanisms which generate higher expected revenue than deterministic mechanisms in many settings~\citep{Conitzer03:Applications, Dobzinski09:Power}.
+We also provide guarantees for \emph{item-pricing mechanisms} where each item has a price and buyers buy their utility-maximizing bundles.
 Additionally, we study \emph{multi-part tariffs}, where there is an upfront fee and a price per unit.
-We are the first to provide generalization bounds for these tariffs and other non-linear pricing mechanisms, which have been studied in economics for decades (e.g.,~\citep{Oi71:Disneyland, Feldstein72:Equity, Wilson93:Nonlinear}).
-For instance, our main theorem guarantees that if there are $\kappa$ units of a single good for sale, then $\tilde O \left(U^2 \kappa /\epsilon^2\right)$ samples are sufficient to learn a nearly optimal two-part tariff.
-See Figure~\ref{fig:2part} for an illustration of the partition of the two-part tariff parameter space into piecewise-linear portions.

-Our main theorem implies generalization bounds for many auction classes, such as \emph{second price auctions}, which are fundamentally important in economics and beyond (e.g., \citep{Vickrey61:Counterspeculation, Cesa-Bianchi15:Regret, Daskalakis16:Learning}).
-We also study generalized VCG auctions, such as \emph{affine maximizer auctions, virtual valuations combinatorial auctions}, and \emph{mixed-bundling auctions}, which have been studied in AI and economics (e.g., \citep{Sandholm15:Automated, Roberts79:Characterization, Lavi03:Towards, Dobzinski08:Characterizations, Jehiel07:Mixed}).
+These tariffs and other non-linear pricing mechanisms have been studied in economics for decades~\citep{Oi71:Disneyland, Feldstein72:Equity, Wilson93:Nonlinear}.
+Our main theorem also applies to many auction classes, such as \emph{second price auctions} and well-studied generalized VCG auctions including \emph{affine maximizer auctions (AMAs)} and \emph{mixed-bundling auctions}~\citep{Sandholm15:Automated, Roberts79:Characterization, Lavi03:Towards, Dobzinski08:Characterizations, Jehiel07:Mixed}.
+Under AMAs, revenue is not piecewise-linear in the original parameter space, but we show it is piecewise-linear in a higher-dimensional space.

-Next, we combine our analysis with tools from the structured prediction literature in theoretical machine learning.
-In doing so, we provide more refined upper bounds for several ``simple'' mechanism classes and answer an open question posed by \citet{Morgenstern16:Learning}.